vishvAsa/notes/power/sustainability/articles/tom_murphy/metastatic-modernity/2024-07-30_mm-9-recipe-for-disaster.md

 <details open><summary>en</summary>

-We don’t have the freedom to draw it any way we wish, because the *area under the curve* is set by the total resource amount, which pays no attention to anything our neurons decide they might wish it to do.
+We don’t have the freedom to draw it any way we wish, because the *area under the curve* is set by the total resource amount, which pays no attention to anything our neurons decide they might wish it to do.+++(5)+++
 </details>

 <details><summary>es</summary>

-No tenemos la libertad de dibujarlo de ninguna manera que deseemos, porque el área * bajo la curva * está establecida por el monto total del recurso, que no presta atención a nada de nada que nuestras neuronas decidan que deseen que haga.
+No tenemos la libertad de dibujarlo de ninguna manera que deseemos,
+porque el *área bajo la curva* está establecida
+por el monto total del recurso,
+que no presta atención a nada de nada
+que nuestras neuronas decidan que deseen que haga.
 </details>

 <details open><summary>en</summary>

-I know from teaching students that this fact comes as a surprise to many, which says a lot about the narratives we use to condition our culture.
+I know from teaching students that this fact comes as a surprise to many,
+which says a lot about the narratives we use to condition our culture.
 </details>

 <details><summary>es</summary>

-Sé al enseñar a los estudiantes que este hecho es una sorpresa para muchos, lo que dice mucho sobre las narrativas que usamos para condicionar nuestra cultura.
+Sé al enseñar a los estudiantes que este hecho es una sorpresa para muchos,
+lo que dice mucho sobre las narrativas
+que usamos para condicionar nuestra cultura.
 </details>

 <details open><summary>en</summary>

-Our individual lives are short enough that we have each ridden up the ascending top portion of this curve, and therefore perceive the state of affairs for the handful of decades we’ve been around as **normal** (and *fun*, for some).
+Our individual lives are short enough that we have each ridden up the ascending top portion of this curve, and therefore perceive the state of affairs for the handful of decades we’ve been around as **normal** (and *fun*, for some).+++(4)+++
 </details>

 <details><summary>es</summary>

-Nuestras vidas individuales son lo suficientemente cortas como para que cada una haya montado la parte superior ascendente de esta curva y, por lo tanto, percibimos el estado de cosas por el puñado de décadas que hemos estado presentes como ** normal ** (y*divertido*, porque alguno).
+Nuestras vidas individuales son lo suficientemente cortas
+como para que cada una haya montado la parte superior ascendente de esta curva
+y, por lo tanto, percibimos el estado de cosas por el puñado de décadas
+que hemos estado presentes
+como **normal** (y *divertido*, porque alguno).
 </details>

 <details open><summary>en</summary>